Updated Record Book

 Three Wildcats moved into the Top 10 lists, another improved upon her third-best mark and scores of other Linfield track and field standouts recorded new career standards Friday and Saturday at the Linfield Erik Anderson Memorial Icebreaker, contested at Maxwell Field.

-On the men’s side, Cameron Chester (Sr., Wilsonville, Ore.) chopped nearly a full second off his previous career best in the 5K, finishing third with a time of 15 minutes, 37.62 seconds.
-Jason Hight (Jr., Orange, Calif.) took sixth in the same event (16:24.76).
+On the men’s side, Cameron Chester chopped nearly a full second off his previous career best in the 5K, finishing third with a time of 15 minutes, 37.62 seconds.
+Jason Hight (Sr., Orange, Calif.) took sixth in the same event (16:24.76).

-Nick Fairhart (Soph., Morton, Wash.) posted a huge PR in the hammer, improving upon his previous best toss by eight feet.
+Nick Fairhart (Jr., Morton, Wash.) posted a huge PR in the hammer, improving upon his previous best toss by eight feet.
 His heave of 159 feet, 7 inches (48.64) was good for third.

-Rounding out the field event competition for Linfield was Mickey Arkans (Fr., Carlsbad, Calif.), who finished seventh in the triple jump (40-8.25/12.4).
+Rounding out the field event competition for Linfield was Mickey Arkans, who finished seventh in the triple jump (40-8.25/12.4).

 ALUMNI WATCH: Shanna Peaden (’12) was runner-up in the 5,000 meters (18:24.17) on Saturday…assistant head coach Greg Mitchell (’95) placed second in Friday night’s 10K (30:49.13)…fellow assistant coach Chris McIsaac (’10) took 12th in the same event (33:03.19)…at the USA Indoor Track & Field Championships in Albuquerque, N.M., Linfield record holder and two-time NCAA champion Catherine Street (’12) finished 10th in the pole vault after clearing the bar at 13 feet, 7¼ inches (4.15 meters)…Adidas’ Jennifer Suhr set an indoor world record (16-5.5/5.02) to win the event…Joanna Murphy (‘07), who holds two top-five marks in the Linfield record books, was seventh in the 3,000 meters (9:46.74).